Frequently Asked Questions

 What if I don't have my phone?

 You can contact the Emory Service Desk.
 They will verify your identity and provide a temporary passcode.
-You may be able to use an alternative phone number, if you have set that up.
+You may be able to use an alternative phone number with SMS, if you have set that up.
+The University Service Desk may be reached at 404-727-7777.
+Emory Healthcare Service Desk, 8-Help, may be reached at 404-778-4357.

 What if I lose my phone?

-Please contact the University Service Desk (404-727-7777), or for Emory Healthcare users (404-778-4357), to have them immediately lock your Duo account.
+Please contact the University Service Desk (404-727-7777) or the Emory Healthcare Service Desk (404-778-4357) to have them immediately lock your Duo account.
 They will set you up with an alternative method to authenticate.

 Sometimes my phone doesn't receive a push notification like it should.
 What can I do?

-Why am I not getting the option to remember my device for 30 days?
+Why am I not getting the option to indicate I own the device within Duo?

-There are several common reasons why you may not be able to select the option to remember your device.
+There are several common reasons why you may not be able to select the option that you own the device.

-• You are not using a web browser to access the application, or your web browser does not have cookie support enabled.
-If you are using the F5 stand-alone VPN client, make sure that cookies are enabled in Internet Explorer (if you're using Windows) or Safari (if you're using a Mac).
+- You are not using a web browser to access the application, or your web browser does not have cookie support enabled.
+If you are using the F5 stand-alone VPN client, make sure that cookies are enabled in Edge (if you're using Windows) or Safari (if you're using a Mac).

 How to enable cookies in your browser: